TABLE OF CONTENTS

 Static Batching

 Prompts are collected in batches and sent as a single multi-dimensional input to the LLM for inference.
-The LLM is instantiated as a Python object, and the input is directly passed as a parameter to the generate function of the inference engine (in this case, vLLM). vLLM is a fast and easy-to-use library for LLM inference and serving.
+The LLM is instantiated as a Python object, and the input is directly passed as a parameter to the generating function of the inference engine (in this case, vLLM). vLLM is a fast and easy-to-use library for LLM inference and serving.
 It is designed to provide high-performance and efficient LLM inference, making it suitable for various workloads and deployment scenarios.
 This approach is suitable for offline workloads only.

 Continuous Batching

 Prompts are sent individually, in parallel, towards an endpoint exposed by the vLLM container.
 This approach interacts via the OpenAI API, which has become an industry standard.
-Continuous batching is a technique that schedules and preempts inference requests in real-time to respond to dynamic changes in the inference server load.
+Continuous batching LLM is a technique that schedules and preempts inference requests in real-time to respond to dynamic changes in the inference server load.
 It is suitable for both offline and online workloads.

 Experimental Setup